From Space to Place: Business Feng Shui for a Yoga Studio in the Algarve

 Inspiration — and Strategic Support for Businesses

-This concept is intentionally not a set of instructions, but an inspiration.
+Feng Shui concepts are not a set of instructions, but an inspiration.
 What is implemented, when, and at what pace, is always a personal choice.
 Every business evolves differently — and spaces should be allowed to evolve with them.